polly916/.github/profile/README.md

 This is the source code for Metallic

 ### Developers
-- [Nebelung](https://github.com/Nebelung-Dev) - Owner and Main Developer
+- [Nebelung](https://github.com/Nebelung-Dev) - Owner and main developer
 - [Device](https://github.com/e9x) - Developer